Space

 University of Pennsylvania astronomers Pedro Bernardinelli and Gary Bernstein discovered the comet.
 They were reviewing images from 2014 to 2018 from the Dark Energy Survey as part of their computer-aided search for trans-Neptunian objects.

-The new big kid on the cosmic block is far from alone, said David Jewitt, professor of planetary science and astronomy at UCLA and co-author of the study that refined the comet’s measurements.
-From NASA’s announcement:
+The new big kid on the cosmic block is far from alone, said David Jewitt.
+Jewitt is a professor of planetary science and astronomy at UCLA and co-author of the study that refined the comet’s measurements.
+Jewitt said:

 This comet is literally the tip of the iceberg for many thousands of comets that are too faint to see in the more distant parts of the solar system.
 We’ve always suspected this comet had to be big because it is so bright at such a large distance.
 Now we confirm it is.

-To gather that data, Hui’s team used the Hubble Space Telescope’s Wide Field Camera 3 to take five photos of the comet on January 8, 2022.
+The Hubble Space Telescope’s Wide Field Camera 3 captured five photos of the comet on January 8, 2022.

 The comet is currently too far away for its nucleus to be visually resolved by Hubble.
 Instead, the Hubble data show a bright spike of light at the nucleus’ location.
 Hui and his team next made a computer model of the surrounding coma and adjusted it to fit the Hubble images.
 Then, the glow of the coma was subtracted to leave behind the starlike nucleus.